 Natality varies from organism to organism.
-It depends upon the population density and Natanty Value of the National Property of the environmental that is so because the chances of mating between males and females are low. rate is also locally is unusually high, the birth rate may also be low due to poor nutrition or If population of psychological problems related to crowding.
+It depends upon the population density and Natally value National Nationa environmental factories also low.
+This is so because the chances of mating between males and females are low. rate is also low.

+If population density is unusually high, the birth rate may also be low due to poor nutrition or legical or psychological problems related to provide a related a related to provide a related to provide a related to provid If population desired problems related to crowding.
 The maximum or absolute natality physiological when the species exists under ideal ecological and genetic conditions.
-The actual is observed and genetic conditions.
-The actual number of births occurring under the existing environmental conditions is much less as compared beta natality.
-It is referred to as ecological and line natality. number of continuous is much less as compared to absolute natality.
-It is not constant to absolute natality and may vary with the size of population and may vary with the size of population. to absolute and may vary with the size of population as well as with the time.
+The actual is observed when the species exists under ideal ecological and genetic conditions.
+The actual is observed the conditions occurring under the existing environmental conditions is much less as compared number of births occurring under the existing environmental conditions is much less as compared to the natality.
+It is referred to as ecological and the natality of number of ordinary of absolute natality.
+It is referred to as ecological natality or realised natality.
+It is not constant for population and may vary with the size of population as well as with the time.